Immortality-IMT/Make-A.I.-Do-Science/distributed data storage/README.md

 (write down and save the output key)
 $ ipfs daemon \

-Wait for daemon ready and go to url: http://localhost:8080/ipfs/[the generated key]
+Wait for daemon ready and go to url: http://localhost:8080/ipfs/ [the generated key]

 $ ipfs add /etc/passwd